 When you have nature’s playground right outside your window, you don’t need much else to be entertained.
-With some sunscreen, bug spray, water and a few other supplies, head out to hike the more than 90 miles of trails, marvel at the beauty of Lake Superior and take photos of some of the most spectacular scenery you’ll likely ever come across.
+Pack some sunscreen, bug spray, water and a few other supplies, then head out to hike the more than 90 miles of trails.
+You’ll marvel at the beauty of Lake Superior and take photos of some of the most spectacular scenery you’ll likely ever come across in Michigan.

 Don’t miss Lake of the Clouds, a scenic overlook with a viewing platform that gives you a bird’s eye look of the forest and lake below.
 Another great stop is Summit Peak.
 Although there are a number of stairs to maneuver here, at the top you are rewarded with a view that stretches on for miles.

 Best campground for star gazing: Port Crescent State Park | Port Austin, MI